JLTAV Junior Speech Competition Event Report

 Number of Entries

-- Each school is limited to one entry per division (a multi campus school is considered as a different school if they pay membership separately).
+- Each school is limited to one entry per division for Years 7 to 10 (a multi campus school is considered as a different school if they pay membership separately).

 - No substitution of students can occur once the entry is lodged with the JLTAV.